By Kim Davies

-We will be working extensively with intimacy director Eric Ortuño to develop a way of portraying sexual violence on stage that is effective and safe for all creatives and actors involved in the project.
+We will be worked extensively with intimacy director Eric Ortuño to develop a way of portraying sexual violence on stage that is effective and safe for all creatives and actors involved in the project.

 Critical response to the 2014 New York Production